 Seahorse meanings and symbolism appear in the legends and folklore of seafaring peoples in many parts pf the world.
-Stories about mythical creatures that resemble seahorses have captivated people for centuries.
+Indeed, stories about mythical creatures that resemble seahorses have captivated people for centuries.
 In this post, we’ll explore seahorse symbolism, meanings, and the seahorse spirit animal.
 Plus, we’ll take a look at seahorse mythology and folklore from cultures around the world.

 Detailed Seahorse Symbolism and Meanings